d3str0yer/torrentbox/README.md

 sudo service openvpn stop
 sudo openvpn /etc/openvpn/openvpn.conf
 ```
-Read what the console outputs, if you get errors concerning certificates just download the openvpn config files from your provider.
-If it says "Initialization Sequence Completed" OpenVPN works fine and you must restart the device.
+Read what the console outputs, if you get errors concerning certificates just redo the steps from "Pre-Install OpenVPN configuration" and upload them to /etc/openvpn.

 _ask questions and I'll add them here_